unvired/unvired.github.io/_posts/2015-02-10-ios-getting-started.md

 ---
 layout: post
-title: Get Started
+title: Getting Started
-category: iOS Development Guide
+category: iOS Development
 ---

 Try out the Unvired Hello World Project from GitHub.
 This project can also be used as a template for building Unvired Applications.
 This project depends on Unvired SDK.
 We use CocoaPods as the dependency manager for installing UnviredSDK.